 The time you spend on a class can vary.
 No two instructors will format their classes exactly the same.
 Plan to spend 6-12 hours a week on one class.
 The number of credits per class varies by course.

 How is the material available online?

-Online classes are delivered using a learning management system, called Angel.
-Students log into Angel and can select their course sites.
+Online classes are delivered using a learning management system, called Desire2Learn.
+Students log into Desire2Learn and can select their course sites.
 Once a student is in their course site, they can access lectures, PowerPoint, emails, assignments, readings, documents, videos, links, discussion boards, their advisor and the assignment dropbox.